Beiseker: Economy

 Beiseker currently serves as a centre for local agricultural services including fertilizer, seed cleaning, and soil testing.
 There is a local UFA outlet, and a Canadian Malting Co. grain elevator serving farmers in the area.
 Local industries serve the oilpatch, and there are many sites extracting natural gas in the immediate area surrounding Beiseker, as well as several major pipelines.

 Beiseker also has a number of small businesses on its main street offering a variety of services, including a local credit union, grocery store, pharmacist and hair dressers, as well as several small restaurants.

 The Canadian office of Lampson International, a large international company specializing in construction cranes, is based in Beiseker.

 Notable people

-William Samuel McGee (b 1868, Lindsay, Ontario - d 1940, Beiseker) lived for several years on a farm with his wife and daughter just outside Beiseker and is buried in the area.
+William Samuel McGee (born 1868, Lindsay, Ontario - d 1940, Beiseker) lived for several years on a farm with his wife and daughter just outside Beiseker and is buried in the area.
 His name was to be the inspiration for the poem The Cremation of Sam McGee by Robert W. Service.

 Arts and culture

-Several locations in and around Beiseker were featured in the filming of Ang Lee's Academy Award-winning film Brokeback Mountain, including the site of the 'Twist Ranch' that figures importantly in the penultimate scene of the film.
+Several locations in and around Beiseker were featured in the filming of Ang Lee's Academy Award-winning film Brokeback Mountain and Ghostbusters: Afterlife, including the site of the 'Twist Ranch' that figures importantly in the penultimate scene of the film.

 In 2016, Beiseker was selected as a filming location for the third season of FX Network's show Fargo, as well as an episode of TBS's series The Detour.
 In 2018, Beiseker hosted the production for the Netflix series Black Summer.
 In 2019, Beiseker hosted on-location shooting for Ghostbusters: Afterlife.
+In 2023, Beiseker hosted productions of Wind River: The Next Chapter as well as the fifth season of the Fargo TV series.

+The Beiseker Station Museum, which showcases local history and artifacts dating from the village's founding in the early 1900s, is located in the former Canadian Pacific Railway station and village offices.

+The village also hosts an annual festival, the Beiseker Country Fair, on the second Saturday in June.
+The festival, known for many years as Beiseker Sports Day, has been held since 1912.